flaviofuego/Paralelismo_Methods/README.md

 ### Application Issues
 - For timing precision issues with very fast operations, try larger problem sizes
 - If visualizations don't appear, check Streamlit version compatibility

-## Educational Value

-This project demonstrates key parallel computing concepts:
-- Amdahl's Law and its practical implications
-- Communication overhead vs. computational benefit
-- Problem size thresholds for effective parallelization
-- Trade-offs between different parallel programming paradigms

-By comparing the performance across different implementations and problem sizes, you can develop intuition about when and how to leverage parallelism in computational workloads.

-## License

-This project is provided for educational purposes as part of the Computer Structure II (Estructura del Computador II) course.